linnnus/cscript/README.md

 compiled as a C++ source file.
 You could event do this for Fortan you are using GCC.

+Note the `-S` switch.
+It instructs `env` to split the arguments into seperate strings.
+This is important as some operating systems deliver all the shebang arguments as a single argument.

 ## Don't use this

 If you actually want to use this, a (slightly) more portable version would look